cspeterson/splatmoji/README.md

 ## Xdotool config (auto-typing)

-You can alter the arguments send to xdotool for typing out your selection, if for instance you need to adjust the timing delays to work more smoothly on your machine.
+You can alter the arguments send to xdotool for typing out your selection.

 For options, check the xdotool manpage.
 ```ini
 # Example from above
 xdotool_command=xdotool type
 ```

+Ultimately, though, recognize that this tool's `type` mode relies on xdotool and it can be finnicky on any particular setup, either generally or when typing into particular applications.
+Tooling around with `--delay` is usually going to be a good start to fixing that.
+Just don't forget, there's always the rock-solid `copy` mode instead.

 ## Rofi config (the pop-up menu)